gary-jipp/demo-servlet-min/README.md

 # demo-servlet-min

 This is a Minimal Java Servlet Eclipse project.
 Its a starting point for learning the basics of servlet development but the directiry structure is not meant to be used for a production project.
-There is no Maven build filezand the servlet-spec jar is included in the compile classpath; something you'd never do in a real project.
+There is no Maven build file and the servlet-spec jar is included in the compile classpath; something you'd never do in a real project.
 It's a good place to start without having to worry about Maven yet.

 - You will of course need a Java JRE or JDK.
 OpenJDK is best as Oracle now wants $$$ for runtimes and pretty much anything else is always better than something from Oracle anyway.
 For Windows use an AdoptOpenJDK LTS, and the J9 engine is pretty awesome; smaller and faster.